 The Incase offers many great pockets for staying organized One complaint by many was that the mesh caused hangups on book corners and paperwork alike.

 At $130, the Incase is expensive.
-We don't think the price is properly reflected in the product, given its lower overall score.
+We don't think the product properly reflects the price, given its lower overall score.

 This contender isn't a very high scorer, but it does the trick as a decent laptop backpack.
 Unfortunately, it's expensive, and the water-resistant is very poor.
 We like its organizational capacity and ability to accommodate a laptop that is 17-inches in size.